brexhq/pyrefchecker/README.md

 print(a)
 ```

-However, this is a difficult problem, so this tool does produce false positives.
+However, this is a difficult problem.
+Since pyrefchecker does not check semantics, it does produce 'false positives'.
+Often, though,
+the false positives are pretty weird code anyway.
 For example, it will warn about this:

 ```